This virtual tour celebrates buildings in our downtown district that are over 100 years old.

 This tour takes place every fall.
 There is no group following a guide, instead people use a free guide book and map to take the tour and view posters in building windows.
 The Sumner Historical Society and the Sumner Main Street Association work together to add more buildings to the tour every year.

 In 2022 and 2023 we are embarking on a new project.
 A web based Resource Center that will eventually have over fifty searchable documents and publications.
-There will be over thirty maps of Sumner and the area and maps.
+In addition, there will be over thirty maps of Sumner and the area.
 We will also be scanning over 90 scrapbooks with individuual and family historys.

 Maps, plants, abstracts

 Business & Organization Histories